 WKND Spotlight: Meet UAE's first digital artist to sell her work as NFT

+WKND Spotlight: Meet UAE's first crypto artist to sell her work as NFT

+Are NFTs the big art revolution that digital creatives had been waiting for?
+Dubai's crypto-verified artist Gigi Gorlova weighs in

 In an ordinary world, if an artwork auctioned at the prestigious Christie’s for a whopping $69 Million, made it to the news headlines, one would assume it’s for a grand canvas, making its debut in the elite world of art dealership.
 Except, it’s not.
 This headline is attributed to a digital image Everydays: The First 5000 Days, created by Beeple, also known as Beeple Crap — a renowned digital artist.
 So, what’s so unique about this digital collage, that you could easily pass as a screenshot on a webpage or while scrolling through the ‘gram?
 Yes, it’s a collage of a highly-established digital artist’s graphic design pieces, collated over the years, but the fact still remains that it is a single digital file.
 Here’s the catch.
 It’s not just any digital file.
 It’s an exclusive piece of digital artwork, which is verified as an original piece, in a similar way that fine art paintings have traditionally been validated.
 It’s a digital work with a unique NFT — a non-fungible token, which stands as a marker for the digital file’s authenticity.